python-useful-helpers/exec-helpers/README.rst

 1. `Travis CI: <https://travis-ci.org/python-useful-helpers/exec-helpers>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.
 Also it's publishes coverage on coveralls.

+2. `Azure Pipelines: <https://dev.azure.com/python-useful-helpers/exec-helpers/_apis/build/status/python-useful-helpers.exec-helpers?branchName=master`_ is used for windows compatibility checking.

-2. `coveralls: <https://coveralls.io/github/python-useful-helpers/exec-helpers>`_ is used for coverage display.
+3. `coveralls: <https://coveralls.io/github/python-useful-helpers/exec-helpers>`_ is used for coverage display.